 For many small business owners, selling to Corporate America is a game-changer.
 Every year, corporations in the United States spend more than $2 trillion buying services and products from other companies.
 About 60 percent of large companies in the United States are actively looking to increase their spending on goods and services purchased from small business owners.
-According to the Women’s Business Economic National Council, within two years of adding the first corporate client to their small business, women entrepreneurs experience an average increase in revenue of 266.4%.
-Presumably, it’s about the same for male entrepreneurs.
 I help my clients tap into this trillion-dollar market of global corporations.

 …THESE SAME COMPANIES ARE RESPONSIBLE FOR GENERATING ABOUT 60 PERCENT OF ALL THE REVENUE PRODUCED BY AMERICAN COMPANIES…